Do you remember when a postcard of US farmland was like a national symbol of abundance and health?

 You were right to cringe.

 Whether the use of organophosphates turns out to be a sin of biblical proportions, “visiting the iniquity of the fathers on the children, to the third and the fourth generation,” remains to be seen.
-But clearly, it appears to be affecting the first generation.
+But clearly, it appears to be affecting at least the first generation.
 For most people, that’s enough to create a broad yearning for something better.

 From Postcard to Reality?

-My mother finally got her farm.
+So my mother finally got her farm.

 In her late 60s, she and my father bought 40 acres of rolling pastureland at the foot of a snowcapped mountain where they now bring forth miracles of beauty and abundance every day.